loppjp/blocktrain/README.md

 ### Developer Installation

-- clone the project from [`https://github.com/loppjp/blocktrain`](https://github.com/loppjp/blocktrain)
+- clone the project from [`https://github.com/loppjp/trainblock`](https://github.com/loppjp/trainblock)
 - use a recent version of python (e.g. 3.12) to get started
     - `python3.12 -m venv env`
 - upgrade to the latest version of the python package manager
     - `pip install -U pip`
 - This project uses poetry for dependency management.
 Install poetry:
     - `pip install poetry`
-- Install blocktrain
+- Install trainblock
     - `poetry install`
 - Alternatively, to enable jupyter notebooks and unit tests install as
     - `poetry install --with dev,notebooks`